ariel-os/ariel-microflow-ml/README.md

 Stack sizes for the main thread are tuned in `src/main.rs` and `laze-project.yml`.
- MobileNetV1 in particular needs 320 KiB.
+Note that MobileNetV1 in particular needs a large stack (320 KiB).

 ## Benchmarking